minosworld/minos/README.md

 ## Installing

 1. Request and download the [SUNCG](https://http://suncg.cs.princeton.edu/) and [Matterport3D](https://niessner.github.io/Matterport/) datasets.
 Please indicate "use with MINOS simulator" in your request email.
+If you are already a registered user, please send another email to request the additional MINOS data packages.

 1. Make sure you have a Python3 installation with pip3 available on your command line.
 The following steps can be carried out in a virtualenv, or with the system python installation.